Wellbeing support for Leaving Certificate students, parents and school staff

 Stay active

 Physical exercise can help reduce the effects of stress by producing mood-boosting hormones.
-Sometimes it can be hard to motivate yourself if you’re stressed, but even a little bit of activity can make a difference.
-The government campaign’s Let's Get Set and In This Together has lots of great suggestions on physical activity.
+Even a little bit of activity can make a difference.
+The government campaign’s Let's Get Set has lots of great suggestions on physical activity.

 Eat healthily